Felicity Lott: Honours and awards

-Lott has received many honorary doctorates, including the universities of Oxford, London, Leicester, Sussex, the Royal Scottish Academy of Music and Drama, Glasgow and the Sorbonne in Paris.
-She has been elected to the French Legion of Honour and made a DBE in 1996.
-She sang at the wedding of Prince Andrew in 1986.
-In 2003 Dame Felicity was awarded the title of Bayerische Kammersängerin.
-She is a vice-president of the British Youth Opera and The Bach Choir.
+She was honoured by Elizabeth II with the title Dame in 1996.
+She received many honorary doctorates, including from the universities of Oxford, London, Leicester, Gloucestershire, Sussex, Loughborough, and from the Royal Scottish Academy of Music and Drama in Glasgow.
+Lott was a recipient of the Légion d'Honneur in 2001.
+In 2003 she was awarded the title of Bayerische Kammersängerin.